 Hypertufa How To

-The Quick Overview and Guide
+A Quick Overview and Guide to craft making with hypertufa

-Hypertufa How To – Supplies
+Hypertufa How To; Supplies

 Starting your hypertufa journey you will need some supplies, such as rubber gloves, safety glasses, a large tub or wheelbarrow, watering can or jug, and a hoe or other mixing implement.